Skip to main content

 Here spending Shabbos with any portion of the rest of klal Yisroel is a major production.

-Rabbi Hershel Schachter who pushes everyone to move to Israel even though he lives in Manhattan, NY regularly visits his children for Shabbos.
+Rabbi Hershel Schachter who pushes everyone to move to Israel even though he lives in a luxury building in Manhattan, NY regularly visits his children for Shabbos.
 He comes to Passaic often and stays with a daughter in her house.
 I imagine that he goes to Woodmere to stay with his son who is well paid as the Rav of the Young Israel of Woodmere and no doubt lives in a nice house.
+Every house listed on Zillow in the neighborhood of that synagogue goes for more than 1 million dollars.
 And so his grandchildren get to spend time with their grandparents.
 I assume that he is driven there.
 He doesn't have to pile his suitcases onto buses as we do in Israel and spend an hour and a half making stops along the route to get to anywhere.
 Sometimes, you have to take a second bus as you do if you visit Kiryat Sefer.

 The housing situation in Israel is a horror. $800,000 for a tiny apartment where the family is squashed into tiny bedrooms and a single all purpose shared room.
 I talk about this here often because it's a major issue.
 Here's your all purpose room: